 It’s not a question, but a lesson learned in time” (Good Riddance)

 As you can see, there is a genuine fascination with growing older.
 It seems to take forever, and then you blink, and it feels like it has gone too fast.
 We as humans are intrigued by this because we know time is something we can never get back.
 It is fleeting, and all we can do is make the most of each moment.
 This is where gratitude becomes so essential.
-Be thankful for your time, and don’t spend it all wasted on social media or binging your favorite show.
+Be thankful for your time, and don’t waste it on social media or binging on your favorite show.
 Those will never be the memories you look back upon with joy.
-In fact, I am not sure if they become memories at all or if they blend into the background.
+In fact, do they become memories at all, or if they blend into the background?

-My point is to get out there and seize the heck out of the moment.
+I want to get out there and seize the heck out of the moment.
 Although I hate to be a downer, we do not know how much time we have left in this life.
 Would you rather spend it making memories or consumed by a device?
-I hope we all can see the clear answer here.
+We all can see the clear answer here.
 Check out this awesome video by Gary Turk below, which personifies precisely what I am talking about.